khusmann/khusmann.github.io/src/data/blog/2025/r-graphics-devices-break-snapshot-tests.md

 Despite computers being deterministic machines, getting the same code to produce the same results across different runs can be surprisingly tricky.

-If your snapshot tests are mysteriously flaky and your code involves any kind of plotting or graphics rendering, your current graphics device might be the culprit.
+If your unit tests in R are mysteriously flaky and your code involves anything remotely related to plotting or graphics rendering, your current graphics device might be the culprit.
 Add it to your mental checklist alongside environment variables, random seeds, and all the other usual suspects.